true-while/Ai102-demos/M2-AI_and_ACI/Demo1/README.md

 1. Update body with link to your image.

->You can take any available image reference with out query parameters going after "?"
+>You can take any available image reference without query parameters going after "?"

 1. Analyze description result.
-Status code 200 correspond to successful recognition.
+Status code 200 corresponds to successful recognition.

 >If you get 500 status code try to use another image.
 Pay attention on HTTP/S and query parameters.